AdobeDocs/analytics-platform.it-IT/help/components/filters/quick-filters.md

 ### Salva nel generatore di filtri rapidi {#save2}

-1. Dopo aver applicato il filtro rapido, passa il cursore sopra di esso e seleziona l’icona info (&quot;i&quot;).
+1. Once you have applied the quick filter, hover over it and select the info (&quot;i&quot;) icon.
 1. Fai clic su **[!UICONTROL Make available to all projects and add to your component list]**.
-1. (Facoltativo) Rinomina il filtro.
+1. (Optional) Rename the filter.
 1. Fai clic su **[!UICONTROL Save]**.

-La barra laterale del filtro cambia da blu striato a blu più chiaro.
+Notice how the filter&#39;s side bar changes from striped blue to a lighter blue.
 Ora viene visualizzato nell’elenco dei componenti nella barra a sinistra.

 ### Salva nel generatore di filtri {#save3}